 Pro Forma: Net sales increased \$64.2 million, or 3.0%, to \$2,174.0 million for the Pro Forma six months ended June 30, 2014, as compared to net sales of \$2,109.8 million for the Pro Forma six months ended June 30, 2013.
-Our net sales growth was primarily driven by higher average selling prices, which contributed to net sales growth of 3.7%.
+Our net sales growth was primarily driven by higher average selling prices across all regions, which contributed to net sales growth of 3.7%.
 This net sales growth was partially offset by volume decreases, primarily resulting from a weak economic environment in Latin America, which contributed to a decline in net sales of 0.5% during the period.
 Net sales growth was also partially offset by the unfavorable impacts of currency exchange, which contributed to an approximately 0.2% reduction in net sales as the benefits of the strengthening Euro were more than offset by the impact of weakening currencies in certain jurisdictions within Latin America and Asia, as well as Canada.

 Historical: Other revenue was \$14.7 million for the Successor six months ended June 30, 2014 as compared to \$13.7 million for the Successor six months ended June 30, 2013 and \$1.1 million for the Predecessor period January 1, 2013 through January 31, 2013.
+The impacts of currency exchange did not have a material impact on the comparable periods.

 Pro Forma: Other revenue remained flat at \$14.7 million for the Pro Forma six months ended June 30, 2014, as compared to other revenue of \$14.8 million for the Pro Forma six months ended June 30, 2013.
+The impacts of currency exchange did not have a material impact on the comparable periods.